Friday, October 18, 2024

 - Curb, as President of MGM, fired 18 artists from their roster for their supposed promotion of "hard drugs" in their songs.
 Well, "Heroin" by VU will do that.

 Anyway, so Donny & Mary Osmond -- yeah, the vapid duo at the center of probably the worst music made in the seventies, recorded this here song.
 I like it.
 What can I say.
-It captures so perfectly the ennui of mid-70s TV movie's middle interlude when the two lovers have split up and their independent lives are soundtracked by the mourning sound of Donny and Marie.
+It captures so perfectly the ennui of a mid-70s TV movie's middle interlude when the two lovers have split up and their independent lives are soundtracked by the mourning sound of Donny and Marie.

 No comments: